KonradEcon/homo-moralis-turnout/Readme.md

 ## How to use
 The code used to generate graphics for the ex-ante and ex-post cases of our paper can be found in the `ex_ante` and `ex_post` folders, respectively.
-More precisely, the files ending in `1d` will generate all the line plots, and the files ending in `2d` will generate the 2D graphics that show the number of equilibria or turnouts or utilities while varying two parameters.
+More precisely, the files ending in `1d.py` will generate all the line plots.
+The 2D graphics (that show the number of equilibria or turnouts or utilities while varying two parameters) are created in two steps: as the computation takes a significant amount of time, the underlying numpy arrays are computed in the files ending in `2d_calculations.py` and saved in a cache directory (make sure to modify).
+Then, the numpy arrays are plotted in the files ending in `2d_plots.py`.
+This allows adjusting the plots without having to recompute the underlying data.

 `symbolic_calculations.ipynb` is a Jupyter notebook that performs the symbolic calculations, using `SymPy`, that are needed in order to obtain the polynomial coefficients used for computing equilibrium and deviation candidates in the ex-ante and ex-post code.